mozilla/glean/docs/user/pings/testing-custom-pings.md

         pings.my_custom_ping.submit()
 ```

-Finally, here is a simple unit test that intercepts the `MyCustomPingScheduler.schedule_ping()` call in order to perform the validation on the data.
+The following unit test intercepts the `MyCustomPingScheduler._submit_ping()` call in order to perform the validation on the data.

 ```python
 from unittest.mock import MagicMock